Height requirements

 4. Party B rides.
 Once Party A finishes, Party B returns to the entrance the Cast Member provided.
 A Cast Member will scan their MagicBands or tickets again.
 Then, they can enter the ride without waiting in the standby line.
 If only one person from Party B is riding, they can bring one guest from Party A to ride again.

-Even if your child is tall enough, think about the ride experience.
-Some rides are dark and have sudden speed changes and drops that may feel intense.
-If you’re unsure, talk to a travel advisor before your trip or ask a Cast Member before getting in line.
+Even if your child is tall enough, consider whether the ride experience fits them.
+Some rides are dark and have sudden speed changes and drops.
+Talk to a travel advisor before your trip or ask a Cast Member at the ride entrance if you have questions.

 Prepare before your trip